Warri South West

 Warri South West is a Local Government Area in Delta State, Nigeria.
 It was created in 1996 and has its headquarters in Ogbe-Ijoh, an Ijaw community.

 Warri South-West Local Government

-Warri South West has an estimated land area of 1,722 km2 and a population of 116,681 from the census of 2006 but this population has grown since then.
+Warri South West has an estimated land area of 1,722 km2 and a population of 116,538 from the census of 2006 but this population has grown since then.

-It is home to the Itsekiri and Ijaw ethnic groups in Delta State.
+The local government majorly constitutes the Ijaw people.

 Politically, the Itsekiris currently have six wards (Aja-udaibo, Akpikpa, Madangho, Ogidigben, Orere and Ugborodo) while the Ijaws have four wards (Gbaramatu, Isaba, Ogbe-Ijoh and Oporoza).
+A political system that genuinely doesn't show the true reality in the LGA.

 This LGA boasts of some of the largest proven oil and gas reserves in Delta State and the Niger Delta.
+It's home to Chevron Swamp Headquarter at Kenyangbene Community/Benikrukru Federated Community in Gbaramatu Kingdom, popularly called Abiteye Flow Station.
+It is the LGA of the great Ancient Gbaramatu Kingdom is located.